runeksvendsen/order-graph/README.md

 # Input data

-Input order books can be generated using the `WriteTestData` executable from [crypto-venues](https://github.com/runeksvendsen/crypto-venues).
+Input order books can be fetched using the `WriteTestData` executable from [crypto-venues](https://github.com/runeksvendsen/crypto-venues).